briankoser/sfc-listeners-guide/episodes/0203-marvel-tv-on-netflix-and-other-news.md

 recommendation: no
 recommendation_reason: No need to listen to old news.
 Check the guide for what's interesting in hindsight.
 ---
 Ben and Matt watched <i class="work-title">The Dark Knight Returns</i> with Daniel, Koby, and BJ.
-Matt isn't comfortable posting even the censored version, but Ben offers to email it to any listener that asks.
+Matt isn't comfortable posting even the [censored version of their review](https://www.youtube.com/watch?v=DfvQCNgPiSY), but Ben offers to email it to any listener that asks.

 What the Frodo: <i class="work-title">Olympos Has Fallen</i> is getting a sequel